Salford

-It was the former Salfordshire's judicial seat in historic county of Lancashire.
-It was granted a market charter in about 1230 by Ranulf de Blondeville, 6th Earl of Chester.
-These two initially made it of greater cultural and commercial importance than neighbouring Manchester: the Industrial Revolution of the late 18th and early 19th centuries reversed that relationship.
-The former County Borough of Salford was granted city status in 1926: the current wider borough was established in 1974.
+Salford was named in the Early Middle Ages, though evidence exists of settlement since Neolithic times.
+It was the seat of the large Hundred of Salford in the historic county of Lancashire and was granted a market charter in about 1230, which gave it primary cultural and commercial importance in the region.
+It was eventually overtaken by Manchester during the Industrial Revolution.
+The former County Borough of Salford was granted city status in 1926; the current wider borough was established in 1974.

-Economy of the city was focused on a major cotton and silk spinning and weaving factory district in the 18th and 19th centuries and important inland port on the Manchester Ship Canal from 1894.
-Industrial decline in the 20th century lead to the city having run-down and antisocial areas.
-Multiple media sector headquarters relocated to the Salford Quays development called MediaCityUK to replace the loss of heavy industrial.
-Notable establishments and companies in the city include the University of Salford, Salford City Football Club, Salford Lads' Club, BBC North and ITV Granada.
+The economy of the city in the 18th and 19th centuries was focused on a major factory district for cotton and silk spinning and weaving, and as a major inland port after the opening of Salford Docks in 1894.
+Industrial decline in the 20th century led to the city having run-down and antisocial areas.
+Salford has been subject to slum clearances and other regeneration programmes since the 1930s.
+From 2007, multiple media companies set up headquarters at the MediaCityUK development in Salford Quays, an area established in the 1980s on former dockland.
+Organisations in the city include the University of Salford, Salford City Football Club, Salford Red Devils, BBC North and ITV Granada.